ansys/grantami-jobqueue/doc/source/getting_started/index.rst

 Verify your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Check that you can start the PyGranta JobQueue client from Python by running this code:
+To verify that you can start the PyGranta JobQueue client from Python, run this code:

 .. code:: python